Roger Jardine: Sports and rugby

 The Jardine family has been involved in rugby.
-Roger Jardine served on the board of Sharks Rugby Union for over a decade.
+Jardine was on the board of Sharks Rugby Union for over a decade.

 Personal life

-Roger has been married to Christa Kuljian since 1991.
+Jardine has been married to Christa Kuljian since 1991.
 In the 1980s Kuljian worked for Senator Edward Kennedy and in the early 1990s moved to South Africa to work for the Mott Foundation.

 Kuljian is also a writer and author of Sanctuary (Jacana, 2013) and Darwin’s Hunch (Jacana, 2016), which was shortlisted for the Sunday Times Alan Paton Award for Nonfiction in 2017.
 In 2024, Kuljian published "Our Science, Ourselves: How Gender, Race, and Social Movements Shaped the Study of Science”, a nonfiction work published by the University of Massachusetts Press, as part of its Activist Studies of Science & Technology series.

 Christa is currently a Research Associate at the Wits Institute for Social and Economic Research (WiSER).
 Her writing has appeared in many publications including the Mail and Guardian and The Johannesburg Review of Books.
 Christa was a Ruth First Fellow in 2010 and gave the Steve Biko Bioethics Lecture in 2023.
 They have two adult children.